-- People think reputation of tattoo artist is most important factor 47%
+- People think the reputation of a tattoo artist is the most important factor 47%

 - People think the most important factor is price 7%

-- People think a tattoo with personal meaning is most important factor 46%
+- People think a tattoo with personal meaning is the most important factor 46%

 Insight about people with a tattoo